magebitcom/vsf-aheadworks-blog-indexer/README.md

     which you can install with composer `composer require magebit/vsbridge-static-content-procesor` or going to the repository and following manual installation steps there

 ### URL rewrites
 By default, all indexed content and images will be with magento store urls.
-If you want to run images through VSF-API, you'll have to configure `Stores - Configuration - VueStorefront - Indexer - Static Content Processor` and check the "Enable URL Rewrites for aheadworks blog" option.
+If you want to convert links and run images through VSF-API, you'll have to configure `Stores - Configuration - VueStorefront - Indexer - Static Content Processor` and check the "Enable URL Rewrites for aheadworks blog" option.

 ---